harrietrc/loadimpact-docs/jekyll/_v4/test-running/local-on-premise-execution.md

 You should now see something like this in your terminal:
 ![Local execution with Insights streaming]({{ site.baseurl }}/assets/img/v4/test-running/k6-local-exec-streaming-to-insights.png)
 Note the URL in the `output: cloud (https://app.loadimpact.com/k6/runs/12696)`.
-That URLs is where you go to see the test results as the come streaming in from the test execution.
+That URLs is where you go to see the test results as they come streaming in from the test execution.

 <div class="callout callout-warning" role="alert">
     Note that you can change under which project your tests and results are stored by adding a project ID to your <a href="{{ site.baseurl }}{% link _v4/test-scripting/test-configuration-options.md %}#sending-results to-a-specific-project" class="alert-link">test configuration options</a>.